Private First Class

-Masaharu Suzuki was born on September 29, 1921, in Honolulu, T.H.
+Masaharu Suzuki was born on September 29, 1921, in Honolulu, Territory of Hawaii.
 Known to his friends as “Masa” and to his Army buddies as “Petite,” he was the second child of six born to Jokichi and Nobu (Goto) Suzuki.

 His parents emigrated from Fukushima Prefecture to Hawaii in 1907 and 1919, respectively.
 They found work in the sugar cane plantations in Puunene, Maui, and then in Ewa, Oahu.
 The Suzuki family lived in Waiau, and at different mill camps in Aiea.
 Life was not easy at that time, so at age 13 Masaharu and his older brother Tsuneo worked to support the family by finding jobs in the plantation fields doing “hoe hana” (weeding) and eventually as cane carriers at the sugar mill in Aiea.
 Later, Masa was employed as a carpenter and worked at the Makalapa Navy Housing Project.

-Masa signed his WWII Draft Registration card on February 15, 1942, Local Board No. 9 located at August Ahrens School in Waipahu.
+Masa signed his draft registration card on February 15, 1942, Local Board No. 9 located at August Ahrens School in Waipahu.

 In 1943, the call came to volunteer for a segregated Japanese American army unit.
 Masa and thousands of Nisei men enlisted.
 He not only wanted to serve his country, but he saw it as a way to see the world beyond Hawaii.
 He enlisted on March 23, 1943.
 Barely 5’2” tall, he just passed the height requirement by standing on his tiptoes.
 At the induction ceremony, Masa remembered feeling patriotic and excited for this new adventure – but he couldn’t understand why his mother was crying.
 Only after they were sent to Italy and he saw his first American KIA did he understand her sadness.
 Until then, the danger of being wounded or killed was not something he thought could happen to him.

-For his wartime service, Masaharu Suzuki was awarded the Bronze Star Medal, Bronze Star Arrowhead, Combat Infantryman Badge, and Glider Badge.
-The Bronze Star Arrowhead is a device added to the European-African-Middle Eastern Campaign Ribbon indicating that he participated in a combat glider landing.
+For his wartime service, Masaharu Suzuki was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars and a bronze arrowhead, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge, and Glider Badge.
+(Note: The Bronze Arrowhead is a device added to the European-African-Middle Eastern Campaign Ribbon indicating that he participated in a combat glider landing.)
+He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
+This is the highest Congressional Civilian Medal.

-After returning to Hawaii (December 5, 1946, on the troop ship USAT Evangeline), Masa’s cousin introduced him to her friend from Fukushima, Yuri Shibuya.
+After returning to Hawaii on December 5, 1946, on the troop ship USAT Evangeline, Masa’s cousin introduced him to her friend from Fukushima, Yuri Shibuya.
 Masa and Yuri married in 1950 and both worked for the Dillingham family as gardener and maid with living quarters on their estate at Diamond Head.
 Masa later found work as a firefighter stationed at the Pearl Harbor Naval Shipyard, Sub Base, and advanced to become Captain of the unit.

 He also owned and operated Leeward Termite & Pest Control during and after his retirement from firefighting.
 People around Aiea knew him as the “Termite Man” in the green pickup truck.